maja-jablonska/distance-estimation/README.md

 A command-line tool for estimating stellar distances from parallax measurements using EDSD, GGD, and Photogeometric models via MCMC sampling.

-Rewritten [this repository](https://github.com/ElisaHaas25/Interactive-Distance-Estimation) using Claude Opus 4.
+Rewritten [this repository](https://github.com/ElisaHaas25/Interactive-Distance-Estimation) using Claude Opus 4 for my project.

 ## Features